Compressed Gases

 Training and Education

-The example presentations on hazard communication and respiratory protection are available and can assist employers in training their staff.
+The presentations on hazard communication, respiratory protection and personal protective equipment are available to assist employers in training their staff.
 The presentations should be modified to address site-specific conditions and hazards and should include compressed gases used at their locations.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.